Perceptus/GlucoSym/README.md

 GlucoSym was developed to be used as a tool to validate our work and help us advance faster into better insulin delivery automation solutions.

-Please refrain from using GlucoSym results to evidence good and/or bad work from other people in the community!
+Please refrain from using GlucoSym results to evidence "good" vs "bad" work from other people in the community!

 		The MIT License (MIT)